 In the first line, Dom delivers the word “father” quietly.
 If you’ve ever heard Diesel speak outside of a movie, you know that his performance as Dom often involves dropping his voice down to a gruffer, pursed-lip monotone.
 Really, it’s pretty common in most of Diesel’s big roles.
 But it’s leavened here, closer to his usual speaking voice.
 Everyone knows Diesel is secretly a softie, playing heroic characters he’d have loved as a fairly nerdy kid.
 Dominic Toretto is the most successful of those characters, and he lives and breathes the values by which Diesel feels his youngest audiences should abide.
 Dom is, basically, a superhero.
 As he begins to deliver this monologue, you can tell Diesel feels it has weight.

-Dom invoking his father’s food preparation for the whole neighborhood speaks to those values he wants to share — that masculinity is providing for a wide, and oftentimes found, family of people who can trust and count on you.
+Dom invoking his father’s food preparation for the whole neighborhood speaks to those values he wants to share.
+It’s a vision of masculinity as providing for a wide, and oftentimes found, family of people who can trust and count on you.
 The use of church is interchangeable with community, an insistence on participation and contribution from everyone in the entire group.

 Anyway, Dom’s held beat containing the “ah” as he chokes back emotion is powerful, dredging memories Dom rarely raises to the surface of his being.
-To Diesel, this character embodies the virtues of the male role model — a man who remembers the face of his father, if you will.
+To Diesel, this character embodies the virtues of the male role model.
+He’s a man who remembers the face of his father, if you will.
 Paternal relationships between men are deeply important, sacred even.

 Every single day, he was in the shop and every single night, he was at the kitchen table with Mia helping with her homework.
 Even after she went to sleep, he’d stay up a few more hours so he could learn the next chapter and help her the next day.